Old Testament (OT)

 Independent research on an approved selected topic under a faculty member in the department bearing the course prefix.
 May be repeated for credit as the subject matter changes.
 Available in all departments.
 Letter grade or Credit / No Credit as arranged with faculty member.

-Reading of the Aramaic portions of Daniel 2-7 and Ezra 4-7 and comparison of Aramaic phonology, morphology, and syntax with Hebrew.
+Reading of the Aramaic portions of Daniel 2-7 and comparison of Aramaic phonology, morphology, and syntax with Hebrew.
 May not be audited.
-Prerequisite: OT 5242.
+Prerequisite: OT 5252.

 Introduction to the Sumero-Akkadian cuneiform script of ancient Babylonia and Assyria and inductive study of the essentials of the grammar.
 Reading of selections from the Code of Hammurabi, the Epic of Gilgamesh, the Babylonian Creation Epic, and the Neo-Assyrian royal inscription, with comparisons to the Hebrew Bible.
 May not be audited.
-Prerequisite: OT 5242.
-Offered on demand.
+Prerequisite: OT 5252.

 Continuation of OT 7620.
 May not be audited.
 Prerequisite: OT 7620.

 Guided reading in selected Ugaritic texts.
 Study of Ugaritic vocabulary, morphology, and syntax.
 Linguistic comparison of the language and texts with reference to points of contact with the Hebrew Bible.
 May not be audited.
-Prerequisite: OT 5242.
-Offered on demand.
+Prerequisite: OT 5252.

 Introduction to Syriac grammar with limited reading of the Peshitta text of the Old Testament.
 May not be audited.
-Prerequisite: OT 5242.
-Offered on demand.
+Prerequisite: OT 5252.

-A study of selected extra-biblical Hebrew, Moabite, Philistine, Ammonite and Phoenician inscriptions according to their epigraphic contexts.
-Particular attention will be given to issues of genre, culture, religion and history as related to the Hebrew Bible.
-Prerequisite: OT 5242 or consent of the department chair.
+A study of selected extra-biblical Hebrew, Moabite, Philistine, Ammonite, and Phoenician inscriptions according to their epigraphic contexts.
+Particular attention will be given to issues of genre, culture, religion, and history as related to the Hebrew Bible.
+Prerequisite: OT 5252.

 OT 7975 MA/ThM Comp Exam Prep - 0 Hours